AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 |Assets to download|[Seasonal Collection email files](/help/challenges/assets/email-assets/emails-seasonal-collection-announcement.zip)|

 >[!NOTE]
 > The exercises were developed based on the Luma sample data.
 It is recommended to set up a training sandbox configured with the sample data.
-Please visit the tutorial (Configure a training sandbox)[/help/tutorial-configure-a-training-sandbox/introduction-and-prerequisites.md] for detailed instructions.
+Please visit the tutorial [Configure a training sandbox](/help/tutorial-configure-a-training-sandbox/introduction-and-prerequisites.md) for detailed instructions.

 ## The Story